-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 But if that was any inhibition for him, it did not show.
 It was not in his prepared remarks, but he again asserted in his concluding speech that "Obama and Biden spied on me and got caught" – an allusion to his explanation for the investigation of his ties to Russian interference in the 2016 election.
 Multiple investigations have yet to find evidence to prove this accusation.

 Trump did not mention his actual impeachment, but several other speakers from his retinue did during the week.
-It was noted that the Democrats, who impeached Trump in the House and pressed for his removal from office in the Senate, did not mention impeachment in their primetime speeches the previous week.
+It was noted that the Democrats, who impeached Trump in the House and pressed for his removal from office in the Senate, did not mention impeachment in their prime-time speeches the previous week.

-But sadly for the president, impeachment was only the first dire challenge to face in his re-election year.
+But sadly for the president, impeachment was only the first dire challenge to face in his reelection year.
 And it has proven more difficult to elide the facts and consequences of the others.

-Despite the president's assertions, the crisis over the COVID-19 pandemic rages on, with 180,000 dead and still nearly a thousand dying each day.
-The U.S. also adds thousands of new infections each day (leading the world with 5.8 million so far), while the administration responds by trying to limit the number of people getting tested and promoting various therapies that have not been shown to be helpful.
+Despite the president's assertions, the crisis over the COVID-19 pandemic rages on, with more than 180,000 dead and still nearly a thousand dying each day.
+The U.S. also adds thousands of new infections each day (leading the world with 5.9 million as of Saturday), while the administration responds by trying to limit the number of people getting tested and promoting various therapies that have not been shown to be helpful.

 The president has repeatedly blamed the testing for the high numbers of new cases.
 He and others in his orbit have suggested only people showing symptoms of the disease should be tested at all.
 Still, flashing the bravado that characterized his business career, Trump has insisted his handling of the virus has been not only defensible but exemplary.